DarkzyRB/kivstore/README.md

 [![](https://jitpack.io/v/darkzyrb/kivstore.svg)](https://jitpack.io/#darkzyrb/kivstore)

-**KivStore** is a lightweight Kotlin library that simplifies working with Android's DataStore by providing a type-safe, delegate-based API for managing preferences.
-Built on top of Preferences DataStore, it offers a clean and efficient way to store and observe application settings.
+**KivStore** is a lightweight library that simplifies the use of Android's DataStore.
+It provides a type-safe API based on delegates for preference management and also offers an easy way to handle Flow or LiveData observers for the created models..

 ---